Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Introduction

-Many significant publications in memory-based DRL, particularly those utilizing transformers \citep{fortunato2019generalization, parisotto2020, Hill2021recon, Lampinen2021htmBallet, Parisotto2021ALD}, withhold their source code, impeding the replication of their findings and consequently hampering research progress.
-The absence of available baseline implementations is further discussed in section \ref{sec:related_baselines_limit}.
-In response to this challenge, we offer an accessible and easy-to-follow baseline implementation based on the PPO DRL algorithm \citep{Schulman2017} and Transformer-XL (TrXL) \citep{Vaswani2017attention}.
-To allow for memory, we utilize TrXL as an episodic memory leveraging a sliding window approach.
+We further contribute an easy-to-follow baseline implementation of Transformer-XL (TrXL) \citep{Dai2019TrXL} to the open-source CleanRL library \citep{cleanRL2022}, based on the widely used Deep Reinforcement Learning (DRL) algorithm Proximal Policy Optimization (PPO) \citep{Schulman2017}.
+A recurring theme in the realm of memory-based DRL is the lack of accessible and reproducible baselines.
+Many significant works, particularly those utilizing transformers \citep{fortunato2019generalization, parisotto2020, Hill2021recon, Lampinen2021htmBallet, Parisotto2021ALD}, have not made their implementations publicly available.
+As implementation details of DRL algorithms are vital \citep{Engstrom2020,andrychowicz2021what,huang2022ppo}, this lack of transparency poses significant challenges for the research community, hindering progress and reproducibility.
+Therefore, our accessible implementation can serve as a beacon for the community fostering further research.

-In our experimental analysis, we benchmark both the TrXL and a recurrent agent based on the Gated Recurrent Unit (GRU) \citep{Cho2014GRU} across the original (finite) and the new endless environments of Memory Gym.
-Our findings indicate that TrXL performs best in terms of sample efficiency on Mystery Path and effectiveness on Mortar Mayhem.
-However, in the Searing Spotlights environment, GRU demonstrates better sample efficiency.
-To our greatest surprise, in the endless environments, GRU consistently surpasses TrXL in effectiveness by large margins.
+In our experimental analysis, we benchmark a TrXL and a recurrent agent, based on the Gated Recurrent Unit (GRU) \citep{Cho2014GRU}, across the original (finite) and the new endless environments of Memory Gym.
+Our findings indicate that TrXL, only with the help of observation reconstruction as auxiliary loss, is most effective on the finite environments.
+To our greatest surprise, in the endless environments, GRU consistently surpasses TrXL by large margins.